-This type of therapy can address a specific type of problems such as feelings of isolation, depression or anxiety or it may focus more generally on improving social skills, or help individuals to deal with a range of issues such as anger, grief, and low self-esteem.
-Therapy helps people make significant changes so they feel better about the quality of their lives.
+This type of therapy can address a specific type of problems such as feelings of isolation, depression or anxiety or it may focus more generally on improving social skills, or help you to deal with a range of issues such as addiction, anger, grief, and low self-esteem.
+Therapy helps you make significant changes so you feel better about the quality of your life.

 The benefit of group therapy, although it may be intimidating to be with a group of strangers, differs from individual counselling.
-Group counselling can provide a support network, helps to put your own problems into perspective, provides relief to hear others are experiencing similar situations, illustrating that you are not alone.
+Group counselling can provide a support network, helps you to put your own problems into perspective, provides relief to hear others are experiencing similar situations, and shows you that you are not alone.
 This type of therapy also provides diversity because you are able to see how others deal with and tackle problems and make changes.

 Many also find it beneficial to also participate in individual counselling as it can boost the chances of making valuable, lasting changes.